Practical Dating Tips That Make the Whole Experience Way Less Painful

 Unsplash

 Good communication is key to any successful relationship.
 Express your thoughts and feelings clearly, and be an active listener when your date is speaking.
-Don’t be afraid to have difficult conversations — they’re often necessary for growth and understanding.
+Don’t be afraid to have tough conversations because they’re often necessary for growth and understanding.
+Of course, you’ll want to make sure you don’t start trauma-dumping or sharing too much info on the first date.
+Strike a balance!

 Unsplash